sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Multivariable-Calculus.rst

     sage: plot_vector_field3d((x*cos(z),-y*cos(z),sin(z)), (x,0,pi), (y,0,pi), (z,0,pi),colors=['red','green','blue'])

 If we know a little vector calculus, we can also do line integrals.
-Here, in an example based on one by Ben Woodruff of BYU-Idaho, we compute a number of quantities in a physical three-dimensional setting.
+Here, based on an example by Ben Woodruff of BYU-Idaho, we compute a number of quantities in a physical three-dimensional setting.

 Try to read through the entire code.
 We make an auxiliary function that